Keegan-20/QR-Code-Generator/Readme.md

 ## QR Code Generator
-A simple QR code generator that allows users to generate a QR code from a given URL.
+A simple QR code generator that allows users to generate a QR code from a given URL or text.

 ## Website Preview :
 ![website preview](./images/Qr%20code%20generator%20preview.PNG)